 Garden club members, friends, volunteers, and children joined together in the fall of 2010 to start building the youth garden.
 We used the "lasagna" method which means you create layers of soil, newspaper, compost, and straw then we repeated the layers again until several large raised beds were completed.
 By the spring of 2011, the garden was ready for planting.
-The youth garden has grown and includes compost bins, a water containment system, herb gardens, butterfly garden, meadow garden, Little Free Library, and Turtle Learning Circle.
+The youth garden has grown and includes compost bins, a water containment system, herb gardens, butterfly garden, meadow garden and Little Free Library.
 The children are fully involved with the growth and development of the youth garden.
-They plant the gardens in the spring, they weed and cultivate the food, flowers, and herbs.
-They decorate the garden area as shown below with their artistic and creative painting on the garden shed and the colorful garden fence posts that can be seen from Cider Mill Road.

 Check out more photos at the official Tolland Recreation photo website: Tolland Youth Garden Program